Northern Podillia National Nature Park: Climate and ecoregion

 The climate of Northern Podillia is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C. The highest average temperature is in June (20.1 C), and the average precipitation is 700–800 mm/year.

 Northern Podillia NP is located in the Central European mixed forests ecoregion, a temperate hardwood forest covering much of northeastern Europe, from Germany to Russia.

 Flora and fauna

-Over 200 species of plants of varying conservation status are found on territory of the park.
+Over 200 species of plants of varying conservation status are found on the territory of the park.
 127 birds have been recorded, and 41 mammals.

 Public use

 There are six significant tourist trails in the park, developed for ecological education.